YuriyIvon/DatabaseBenchmark/README.md

 * `ValueRandomizationRule` - specifies the [value randomization rule](#value_randomization_rule).
 * `Array` - specifies if the parameter is an array.
 Can be used for the database engines supporting [array columns](#array_columns).
 Default is `false`.

+For Azure AI Search, the raw query file must be a JSON file with the following attributes (all are optional):
+* `Select` - an array of column names to be selected.
+* `Filter` - an OData query filter expression.
+* `OrderBy` - an array of column names to sort by.
+* `Skip` - a number of documents to skip in the query results before returning to the client (similar to `OFFSET` in SQL queries).
+* `Size` - a number of documents to be retrieved.

 ### Raw query benchmark scenarios<a name="raw_query_benchmark_scenarios"></a>

 Raw query benchmark scenarios are very similar to [regular scenarios](#query_benchmark_scenarios).
 The only difference is in a few step definition properties that are explained in the [raw query benchmark](#raw_query_benchmark) section.